csbg/Hands-on-Biomedical-Data/day3.md

 * Look at the value of `unique(limmaResSig$coef)`
 * Run the loop below once to see what it does.
 Then you have to edit the code as described to make it work

+Below is a loop over the individual coefficients (comparisons).
+Within each iteration of this loop, we will perform enrichment analysis for all genes significant in each coefficient.
 ``` R
 fisher_list <- list()
 for(coefx in unique(limmaResSig$coef)){